Risheit/cscd58-load-balancer/README.md

 While here, run `link s1 hX down/up` to test the load balancer under different conditions.
 Query the load balancer from some client `hY` through `hY curl h1` or `hY curl 10.10.10.10`.

+> [!NOTE]
+> A single switch topology in mininet is limited in the amount of hosts it can connect.
+Since testing here would have to be largely manual anyway, keep the number of clients and servers on a relatively smaller side.

 ### Tests (`test_[name].py`)
 These are different mininet configuration styles to test how different strategies function under different load conditions.